 Building a Roofing Company Starts with Branding

 As explained by our Creative Director, Ryan Kaz, “branding a new company must start during its infancy”.
 “A brand evolves whether you know it or not, once the team is established and the outline of goals are emerging.
 This is the time to get a business name locked-in for a designer to begin to create a visual identity for the company.
-Roofers don’t usually work like this as it’s not their forte but this company was to be different.
+Roofers don’t usually work like this as it’s not in their wheel house… but this company was to be different.
 Pushing the logo to be clean and corporate was essential to breaking free from the pack.
-Quality printing became a huge endeavor for every business collateral piece.
-The folder, business cards, and many other pieces had to read as modern and classy.
-Without all the badges, reviews, client photos and other items that come with time, the core of the brand had to shine bright.
-Quality, above all else, had to show.
-A website and print pieces soon followed – all aimed at education.
-A company that puts its client’s first must do its best to educate them.
+Quality, above all else, had to show in all print and online marketing and educational materials.

 Getting up and Running

-By 2011 a building in West Chester, Ohio was picked for the young roofing company’s base of operation.
+By 2011 a building in West Chester, Ohio was picked for the roofing company’s base of operation.
 A skeleton crew started selling roofs and repairs bit by bit as other parts of the business came together.
 It wasn’t until 2012 that things started getting serious.
 The team kept growing and the list of services and physical range grew as well.
 Roof repairs and replacements were happening in Mason, Middletown, Indian Hill, Dayton, Lebanon, Maineville, Hamilton, Delhi, Liberty Township, Anderson Township and just about everywhere else in the Greater Cincinnati Area.
-The service model headed away from the normal retail market and went strongly to storm damage restoration.
-As a service, storm damage restoration hadn’t existed in the way that Roofing Annex was utilizing it.
-Having expertly trained and certified storm damage forensic inspectors put the company on the map.
-The crew began making sense of the insurance policies, the insurance companies field agent, and getting a good reputation with insurers for taking good care of their clients.
-This equated to free inspections and insurance claims passing at a very high percentage.
-This then led to a fantastic perception and company growth.
+The service model headed away from the normal retail market and went strongly to full exterior restoration.

 Doing Things Right and Building A Reputation